Unity-Technologies/TermsOfService/Unity Software Additional Terms.md

 1.1 Tier Eligibility; Financial Thresholds

 You and your Authorized Users, if applicable, must be Tier Eligible at all times to use any Unity Software.
 “Tier Eligible” means that your Total Finances cannot exceed the defined Financial Thresholds for the tier of Unity Software you (or those providing services to you) are using.
+For clarity, you do not need to be Tier Eligible to purchase or use a higher tier Offering.
 Tier Eligibility is measured each date you use the Unity Software for the most recent twelve (12) trailing month period.
 Immediately upon your Total Finances exceeding the Financial Threshold of the Unity Software tier you are using, you must upgrade your Unity Plan.
 You may not (i) use Unity Software tiers within different Financial Thresholds at the same time, (ii) have different Authorized Users or members of your Unity Organization use Unity Software tiers within different Financial Thresholds at the same time, and/or (iii) combine or integrate any of your Projects developed with one tier of the Unity Software with any of your Projects developed simultaneously with another tier.

 Total Finances are measured as follows: